gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 composition, while low values indicate a more common set of species.
 We note that our LCBD values, which add up to 1 by definition, were very low given the high number of sites in both our observed and predicted data sets.
-However, the relative difference between the values matters more than their absolute order of magnitude to differentiate their uniqueness.
+However, the relative difference between the scores matters more than the absolute value to differentiate their uniqueness.
 We decided to report the LCBD values as the relative to the maximum value from each matrix Y, meaning that the new maximum value is 1, and all other values represent fractions of it.

 ## Investigation of regional and scaling variation